Virginia and Martin Krause Scholarship Fund

 His goal for establishing this scholarship fund was not only to help current students enrolled at MLHS but also to attract new students who may not be able to attend without financial assistance.

-“We were proud that this school is still here after 34+ years – and want it to be here for decades to come.”
-Martin also expressed the desire for more people to follow his example.
+“We were proud that this school is still here after so many years–and want it to be here for decades to come.” said Martin.
+He also expressed the desire for more people to follow his example.
 “Virginia and I both hope others will consider a charitable contribution to Martin Luther through scholarships.
 It’s a wonderful legacy to leave for our next generation.
-Our goal was for this scholarship fund to last into perpetuity. and anyone who would like to join us is welcome.”
+Our goal was for this scholarship fund to last into perpetuity and anyone who would like to join us is welcome.”

-God bless the memory of Virginia Krause and the life of Martin Krause.
+God bless the memory of Virginia and Martin Krause.
 To God be all the glory.

 Martin "Marty" Marvin Krause Obituary